epfml/disco/docs/ONBOARDING.md

 # Onboarding

-Disco has grown a lot since its early days, and like with any sizeable code base, getting started is both difficult and intimidating: There are a *lot* of files, it's not clear what's important at first, and even where to start is a bit of a puzzle.
+Disco has grown a lot since its early days, and like any sizeable code base, getting started is both difficult and intimidating: there are a *lot* of files, it's not clear what's important at first, and even where to start is a bit of a puzzle.
+This document aims at giving you an efficient process to get familiar with DISCO.

 The two main technologies behind Disco are TypeScript and distributed machine learning.
 In the following sections I will assume that you are familiar with both to some extent.
 If not, the following references might be useful: